Akira (franchise): Live-action film

 Warner Bros. acquired the rights to a live-action Akira film in 2002, but since then has had difficulty in getting a project started, with it remaining in development hell.
 At least five different directors and ten different writers have been attached at various times.
 While Otomo had given scriptwriters the freedom to modify the plot of Akira as necessary to fit a live-action film, fears remain over whitewashing or racebending in the film's casting as well as trying to relocate the film outside of Japan due to story's ties with Japan's history.

-Most recently, director Taika Waititi had been set to lead the film for a 2021 release, but that has been put on hold indefinitely as Waititi opted to work on Thor: Love and Thunder first, and it is unclear if the film would still go forward with Waititi's direction due to the delay; in a 2021 interview, fellow filmmaker James Gunn related that Waititi had told him "[the] movie fell apart".
-However, during an interview with Wired, Waititi said that he was not going to give up on making the film happen.
+Most recently, director Taika Waititi had been set to lead the film.
+Initially slated for a 2021 release, following the 2019 announcement that Waititi would direct Thor: Love and Thunder first, Warner Bros removed Akira from its release schedule; as of 2023, the film had not progressed past the writing stage as Waititi continued to take on new projects.
+In 2025, the film rights reverted back to manga publisher Kodansha, effectively putting an end to this iteration of the project.

 Anime television series

 As early as January 2016, a potential television series had been in the planning stages with Otomo's involvement.
 At the 2019 Anime Expo, Otomo announced that he was working with Sunrise to create a new anime television series based on the manga.